bowl1/Hey_write/Readme.md

   -> weighted rerank
   -> return top templates with scores and matched terms
 ```

+The agent only accepts a template when its hybrid match score is at least `TEMPLATE_MIN_MATCH_SCORE`, which defaults to `0.65`.

 Agent state and observability are stored in Postgres: